reclaimprotocol/blog/content/posts/network-state-tools.md

 This product has two parts to it : the storage of data itself while proving the authenticity using Reclaim Protocol, and building the first AI model that utilizes the on chain facts.

-# Dashboard to start Discord servers to bootstrap startup societies
-A simple UX for a community manager to define rules basis which users can join their discord.
-A community manager should come to the UI, pick and choose from many available rules like contributions to open source, donations to philantrophy etc. If a rule is not available be able to define a rule.
-Users can prove that they satisfy these rules using Reclaim Protocol.

-For rules that haven't already been defined by others in code, a [few lines of code](https://docs.reclaimprotocol.org/providers/http-provider) would have to be written by the community manager.
-Bonus points if you can train a GPT model to translate natural language into these few lines of code.

-Once these rules are defined, in one tap let the community manager spin up a Discord server where anyone who joins is asked to prove qualification on the set rules.

 # Yearly Census Dashboard
 Every year (or quarter, or month), members of a network state can pledge their continued allegiance to a said startup society by participating in census.
 This is a way for the society to signal its power.
 The census displays a dashboard consisting of the most important health metrics of a startup society.
-This could include, networth of individuals (crypto & fiat), country of residence, donations to philantrophy, revenue from businesses they've started.
+This could include, networth of individuals (crypto & fiat), country of residence, donations to philanthropy, revenue from businesses they've started.
+Maybe even do a token for Census.

 All of the off chain census data can be fetched using Reclaim Protocol.
 This would require understanding of societies, philosophy and technology to be able to identify what metrics actually matter.
 Some signals are mentioned in the book, however practical implementation would require quick experimentation.